 As the Vice President of the RASopathies Network, Lisa is dedicated to improving outcomes for families living with a RASopathy.
 She has helped grow the organization since 2013.

 Beth Stronach has been an academic research scientist for over a dozen years.
 After receiving a Ph.D. in Biology from the University of Utah in 1997 and pursuing postdoctoral work in Genetics at Harvard Medical School, Beth moved to Pittsburgh in 2002.

-Ironically, the subject of Beth’s research is a signaling pathway closely related to the RAS pathway, so it was quite a shock to learn of her son’s diagnosis of Noonan syndrome (PTPN11) in 2007.
-Yet, his diagnosis validated for her the importance of basic research science to understand the molecular underpinnings of complex diseases.
+Beth’s son was diagnosed with Noonan syndrome (PTPN11) in 2007.
+His diagnosis validated for her the importance of basic research science to understand the molecular underpinnings of complex diseases.

-Lee Johnson is the dad of Quin Johnson and Lisa Schoyer’s spouse.
+Lee Johnson is the dad of Quin (Costello syndrome, HRAS G12S) and is Lisa Schoyer’s spouse.

 RASopathies Network UK